mrowaha/CampusConnect.api/ReadMe.md

 ## 2. Update Local Database Details

-Navigate to the `ui/resources` directory and open the `application.properties` file.
+Navigate to the `ui/resources` directory and open the `application-local.properties` file.
 Update the database details to match your local setup.

 ```properties
 # ui/resources/application.properties